 You can get all your passport photos and photocopies to extend a Thai Tourist Visa in Pai at the digital print shop.
-The shop is located on the same road as the Police Station and a few doors down from Pai Pub (easily found on google maps).
+The shop is located on the same road as the Police Station and a few doors down from Pai Pub (or find it here on Google Maps).

 We can’t remember the exact price we paid for our photos and photocopies.
 As far as we can remember, we didn’t pay more than 120 Baht ($3.50), for six photos and two photocopies.

 The application process to extend a Thai Tourist Visa in Pai is quite straight forward.
-When you enter the building, make your way up the stairs where you will be greeted by a western volunteer.
-He will give you a TM.7 form, a ticket number and tell you roughly how long you will be waiting.
+When you enter the building you will be shown where to go.
+You will collect a TM.7 form, a ticket number and will be told roughly how long you will be waiting.
 During this time, fill out your TM.7 form and check all necessary documents.

-Once your ticket number is called, you will go to the western volunteer who will check that all documents are in order.
-You will then wait a further 10 minutes before being seen to by an immigration officer.
+Once your ticket number is called, your documents will be checked over.
+You will wait a further 10 minutes before seeing an immigration officer.
 Hand over all your documents and appropriate fee to the officer, who will then process your Thai Visa Extension.

 Note: Arrive early as you could be waiting up to 2 hours.
 You will not usually be expected to sit around in the office waiting.
 Depending on how long you have to wait, you can head off for a coffee and come back at the time you were told.